Testing the Spacetime Geometry of Sgr A* with the Relativistic Orbit of S2 star: Energy Conditions

 \section{Energy Conditions}

 Since Schwarzschild geometry is a vacuum solution of Einstein’s equations, the associated energy-momentum tensor vanishes identically, implying

 where $\rho$ denotes the energy density, $p_r$ the radial pressure, and $p_\theta$, $p_\phi$ the tangential pressures.
 As a consequence, the standard energy conditions are trivially satisfied.
-The RN and JNW spacetimes also satisfy all the standard energy conditions within classical general relativity~\cite{Bambhaniya2019a}.
-For the SV, Bardeen, and Hayward spacetimes, the effective energy density $\rho=-T^{t}{}_{t}$ obtained from the Einstein equations is positive and finite everywhere.
-Explicitly, one finds
+The RN and JNW spacetimes also satisfy the standard energy conditions within classical general relativity~\cite{Bambhaniya2019a}.
+For the SV, Bardeen, and Hayward spacetimes, the geometry may be interpreted in terms of an effective stress-energy tensor obtained from the Einstein equations.
+In contrast to the Schwarzschild case, these geometries are supported by nonvacuum effective matter sources associated with the regularization of the central singularity.

-Despite the positivity of $\rho$, at least one of the classical energy conditions is necessarily violated in these geometries~\cite{Borde:1994ai,Barcelo:2014cla}.
-This is not a model-dependent artifact, but a direct consequence of general results in classical general relativity.
-The Hawking-Penrose singularity theorems require the validity of the null or strong energy conditions, and therefore any spacetime that remains non-singular while containing a trapped region (or trapped surface) must evade at least one of these assumptions \cite{Hawking:1973uf}.
-In regular black hole spacetimes, the violation arises not from negative energy density, but from sufficiently large negative pressures near the regularized core or throat, leading to a localized violation of the null energy condition.